-Last update June 28, 2022
+Last update Dec 15, 2022

+KATRIN experiment.
+Concerning ongoing experiments that might provide evidence that neutrinos are tachyons, the most important of these is the KATRIN experiment which has been taking data since 2019.
 The first results from the KATRIN experiment in 2019 were consistent with both the existence of a single effective mass neutrino of mass under 1.1 eV, and also an exotic “3+3” neutrino model that had been proposed in 2013.
 This model assumes three active-sterile pairs, having specific masses, one of which is imaginary.
 This short paper shows how the experiment’s first results are consistent with that model.
 In June 2021 KATRIN published new results from a second run which lowered the value of the electron neutrino mass further to m < 0.7 eV.
 Again. however, those results may again be consistent with the controversial 3 + 3 model as shown here.
 A definitive test of the 3 + 3 model should be possible as KATRIN acquires more data, but such a test has not been carried out at the time of this writing.
 Hopefully, such a test will eventually be carried out.
-The most recent review of evidence for the 3 + 3 model, and tachyon searches in general can be found here: Symmetry | Free Full-Text | A Review of Searches for Evidence of Tachyons | HTML (mdpi.com).
+The most recent review of evidence for the 3 + 3 model, and tachyon searches in general can be found in the reference given in the first paragraph.

 Photo shows the interior of the KATRIN main spectrometer Credit: Michael Zacher.
 A 27 min video about the experiment can be found here.